-This unique layout was conceptualized by a patriarch whose goal was to have distinct separate living spaces for his entire family with enough room for future generations to thrive, expand, and co-mingle.
-The resulting “Necklace Residence” in the secluded woods of Long Island, New York consists of 8 different structures that are arranged in a large ring shape, unified by the central courtyard.
+This unique building layout was conceptualized by a patriarch whose goal was to have distinct separate living spaces for his entire family with enough room for future generations to thrive, expand, and comingle.
+The resulting “Necklace Residence,” located in the secluded woods of Long Island New York, consists of eight different structures that are arranged in a large ring shape and unified by the central courtyard.